15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Can gum disease cause tooth loss?

 Yes.
 Periodontitis is the advanced stage of gum disease and can lead to tooth loss.
 Gum disease attacks soft gum tissue and jawbone.
 As the disease progresses the risk of tooth loss increases.
-Your teeth will become loose and can die off if you do not address your periodontitis professionally and with an increased oral hygiene routine.

 Is gum disease contagious?